 • Building a national network of interdisciplinary professionals dedicated to addressing targeted and hate-based violence, and its impacts, within the United States

-• Partnering with the Center for American Progress (CAP) to develop a concrete national policy agenda to prevent white supremacist violence that will garner bipartisan support
+• Partnering with the Center for American Progress (CAP) to develop and disseminate a comprehensive policy agenda to prevent white supremacist violence with bipartisan support.

 • Challenging students at 25 universities across the country to develop, over the course of a semester, their own dynamic products, tools, or initiatives to prevent targeted violence and terrorism.

 Brette Steele, Director, Preventing Targeted Violence gives expert testimony before the House Oversight and Reform Subcommittee on Civil Rights and Civil Liberties during the hearing, “Confronting White Supremacy: Adequacy of the Federal Response.”